vespa-mrs/vespa.io/docs/README.md

-#  Overview of the Vespa MRS Tools Package
+#  Overview of the Vespa MRS Tools Package   o-o

 Vespa is an integrated, open source, open development platform for magnetic resonance spectroscopy (MRS) research.
 It contains four  software applications, written in Python, called: